VaibhavSGummaraju/VLSI-Based-Hybrid-ECG-Compression-Scheme/README.md

 Synthesis.txt is the procedure to obtain reports for the file withoutclk.v.

-this systhesis code is for the the file (withclk.v and withclktb.v) only for others it need to be altered
+this systhesis code is for the the file (withclk.v and withclktb.v) only.

+for others it need to be altered